cu-ecen-aeld/final-project-vizdr/README.md

 - Control of Sound Sensor and of LED module with **GPIO** on the Raspberry Pi Zero and 4B correspondingly.

-- Implement a **state-machine based system** triggered by remote-side sound detection.
+- Implement apllication part with **state-machine based system** triggered by remote-side sound detection.

 - Utilize **Yocto** to generate a lightweight Linux image with integrated kernel drivers and services.